top of page

 Key Benefits

-The high-performance engine enables the design of a small and lightweight Orbital Transfer Stage (OTS) due to both its performance and the high bulk density of LOX/LNG fuel, which is over twice that of LOX/LH2 fuels.
-This level of performance and dense propellants allow delivery of a reliable, long-life, light-weight, and low-cost OTS with key performance parameters:
+The high-performance engine enables the design of a small and lightweight OTS due to its performance and the high bulk density of LOX/LNG fuel, which is over twice that of LOX/LH2 fuels.
+This level of performance and dense propellants allow for the delivery of a reliable, long-life, light-weight, and low-cost OTS with key performance parameters:

 Applications